A threat to early-stage offerings:

 The “Bad Actor” disqualification

 Several of the exemptions that allow start-ups and small companies to sell securities to raise money without registering the offering with the Securities and Exchange Commission are conditioned on no “Bad Actors” participating in the offering.
-The exemptions include Regulation A, Rule 506 of Regulation D, and the proposed crowdfunding rules.
-If you allow a Bad Actor to participate, you are disqualified from relying on these exemptions from registration.
+The exemptions include Regulation A, Regulation Crowdfunding, and Rule 506 of Regulation D. If you allow a Bad Actor to participate, you are disqualified from relying on these exemptions from registration.
 Going forward with a deal that involves a Bad Actor will likely result in a violation of the registration requirements of the Securities Act—creating legal liabilities for you and your company.
 Securities intermediaries face “Bad Actor” requirements as well.
 Not only are intermediaries themselves required to not be Bad Actors, but the proposed Crowdfunding rules require that intermediaries to run background checks to check for Bad Actors.

 The acts that would make a person a Bad Actor include eight classes of disqualifying events that include civil and criminal judgments, administrative orders from state and federal agencies, and orders from self-regulatory organizations.
 The people who are subject to this disqualification include the issuing company itself along with the company’s officers, directors, major shareholders, and people that the company is paying to solicit or promote the offering.